The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush

-Travel by train between Paris, France and Milan, Italy is: Partially open.
+Travel between Paris, France and Milan, Italy by train is: Unrestricted.

 International entry status: Entry is unrestricted for citizens and permanent residents of France

-The above information was last checked on 11/27/21.
-Remember to check the latest COVID-19 travel safety regulations for your train from Paris to Milan as this information can change.
+The information above was last checked on 10/3/22.
+Remember to review the latest COVID-19 travel safety regulations for your train from Paris to Milan as this information can change.

-The current restriction level for your return trip by train from Milan to Paris is: Partially open
+The restriction level for your return train to Paris, France from Milan is: Unrestricted.

 International entry is allowed for: Entry is unrestricted for citizens and permanent residents of Italy

 The government of France has imposed these measures to reduce the spread of COVID-19:

-Last checked on 11/26/21.
-We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your train to Paris from Milan closer to your date of departure here here.
+Last checked on 10/3/22.
+Remember to check the latest COVID-19 travel safety regulations for your train to Paris from Milan closer to your date of departure here here.